Similarities¶

 Maximum absolute difference in days d_max is the maximum tolerated difference in days between two dates.
 Similar to

-if both dates a and b are less than d_max days apart then the similarity score is1 - (a - b) / d_max
+AbsoluteNumericalSimilarityif both dates a and b are less than d_max days apart then the similarity score is1 - (a - b) / d_max.If however

 - The last resort is to write each date in YYYYMMDD format and computes the similarity score betweentwo strings.